National Bank of Pakistan

-National Bank of Pakistan (NBP) is a Pakistani government-owned multinational commercial bank which is a subsidiary of State Bank of Pakistan.
+National Bank of Pakistan (NBP) is a Pakistani state-owned multinational commercial bank which is a subsidiary of State Bank of Pakistan.
 It is headquartered in Karachi, Pakistan.
 As of December 2022, it has over 1,500 branches across Pakistan.

 The bank provides various commercial and public sector banking services, including the debt-equity market, corporate investment banking, retail and consumer banking, agricultural financing, treasury services.
 In the year 2020, the bank was designated domestic systemically important bank (D-SIB) by the State Bank of Pakistan.